peguerosdc/ml4phy-quantum-oscillators/README.md

 ![Final state](./doc/final.png)

-And the generated probability distribution, along with the thermodynamic quantities calculated from the generated samples, are:
+And the generated probability distribution, along with the thermodynamic quantities calculated from the generated samples (in the SI), are:

 ![Generated sample](./doc/pn.png)